backend-development/backend-development-textbook/source/rails_database_and_model.md

 - Understand how ActiveRecord works
 - Understand what Database Migrations are

-REPO: There is an exercise fo this in [basic zombies](https://github.com/backend-development/basic-zombies) repository.

 The examples were inspired by "Rails for Zombies", which used to be a free Rails online course.
 Sadly it is no longer available.